awv-informatik/buerligons/docs/sketching.md

 sidebar_position: 2
 ---

-#  Sketching Tool

-Our interactive constraint based sketcher allow us to create 2d geometry using lines, arcs and circles.
-We hope that the usage is intuitive and will focus in the dicument only on those aspects, which are special in our system or different to others.
+Our interactive, constraint-based sketcher allows you to create 2D geometry using lines, arcs, and circles.
+We aim for intuitive usability and will focus this document on features that are unique to our system or that differ from other sketching tools.

+## Getting Started

-When starting, you must select on of the main workplanes to sketch on.
-In later modelling phases, you could also select a face of a brep, or workplanes, you defined by yourself.
-For faces, the system autmatically creates a workplane and adds it before you sketch.
-Thus somehow separating workplane referencing from sketching.
+To begin sketching, you must first select one of the main workplanes.
+In later modeling stages, you can also select the face of a BREP (Boundary Representation) or use custom workplanes you've defined.
+When sketching on a face, the system automatically creates and assigns a workplane beforehand—this separates workplane referencing from sketching.

-This allows you in later phases also to change the workülae of a sketch in the Position Tab of the sketcherplugin.
-In this Tab you can change the WP , its direction and it even allows you to overwrite a default origin and default orientation.
+You can change the sketch’s associated workplane later in the **Position** tab of the Sketcher plugin.
+This tab allows you to modify the workplane direction, override the default origin, and adjust the orientation.

+A **context menu** is available on each element to assist with selecting overlapping or hidden geometry.
+It uses ray tracing to find all geometry at a specific point and generates a selection list.
+A context menu on the canvas also allows you to zoom or reorient the sketch plane to a normal view.

 ## Geometry

-You can create lines/ polylines by selcting line icon and then clicking in the canvas.
-Using "ESC" is very important to leave different all editing modes.
-The current active mode is visualized as a highlighted icon.
+You can create lines and polylines by selecting the **line** icon and clicking in the canvas.
+Pressing **ESC** is important to exit any active editing mode.
+The currently active mode is indicated by a highlighted icon.

 ## Constraints

-We support geometrical and dimensional constraints.
+We support both **geometric** and **dimensional** constraints.

-You can switch the constraint display on and off using the eye icon in the constraint Tab.
-If on the contarints are always shown in the cavas, if off they are dynamically positioned and shown.
+Use the **eye** icon in the **Constraints** tab to toggle constraint visibility.
+When enabled, constraints are always shown on the canvas.
+When disabled, they appear dynamically as needed.

-Incidentscontarints on points etc must be explicitly turned on with the incident icon, beside the eye icon.
+To use **incidence constraints** (e.g., point-on-line), you must enable them using the **incident** icon next to the eye icon.

+Available constraint types depend on your current selection, allowing only valid combinations for application.

 ## Fillets

-Enter fillet mode and fillet two lines by hovering over a incident point of the two lines and then clicking on it.
-Within the fillet mode you can alway undo the fillet by clicking on the newly created  point, which is incident to the filleted lines.
+To create a fillet between two lines, enter **fillet mode**, hover over their intersection point, and click it.
+You can undo the fillet by clicking on the newly created point (which lies on both lines).
-Leave modus by pressing "ESC".

-Dimensional contraints on the original lines, will get a new refernce to the point and thus keeping original length distances, whewn filleting.
+Exit fillet mode using **ESC**.
+Dimensional constraints on the original lines will reference this new point to preserve original distances after filleting.

-##  Split/Trim
+## Split / Trim

+This mode allows you to split sketch geometry, which is particularly useful before creating regions for operations like extrusion.

+In **Trim** mode, all potential trimming curves are highlighted.
+You can then select the segments you wish to remove.

-## Use geoemtry / reference
+## Use Geometry / Reference Geometry

+This mode allows you to project existing BREP geometry onto the sketch plane, with or without reference.
+Referenced geometry will be parametrically updated if earlier changes in the part’s history affect the geometry.
+Referenced elements are automatically fixed in the sketch and cannot be moved.

+Use this feature to easily project geometry—especially useful when remodeling imported STEP files parametrically.

 ## Details Pane

+The **Details** pane shows all constraints and geometry in the current sketch.
+You can rename objects and inspect the sketch structure easily from here.

-## Region
+## Regions

-We support the concept of named regions, which are simple containers for geoemetry, that could be used for extrusions or revolve operation.
-These regions, can either be created beforehand in the region tag, where you give it a name, or when you create a extrusion.
-After firat creation, the region can be accessed by the "R" icon in the canvas.
-Named regions are very usfull in particular in the combination with Buerli programming.
+We support **named regions**, which are containers for geometry that can be used in operations like **extrude** or **revolve**.
+You can create regions in advance using the **Region** tab, where you assign a name, or directly when creating an extrusion.

+Once created, regions can be accessed using the **"R"** icon on the canvas.
+Named regions are especially useful in combination with **Buerli** programming.

 ## Pattern

+We support **linear** and **circular patterns**, which automatically create corresponding constraints in the sketch.
+You can also mirror sketch geometry.

+Use sketch patterns carefully—it's often more efficient to apply patterns at the solid modeling stage rather than in the sketch.